Global Leadership Courses on Managing Cross-cultural Teams

 From building trust to motivating teams through iterative feedback, this course helps leaders blend structure with creative flexibility: key for any organization scaling globally.

-Courses: Leading Global Organizations
+Course: Leading Global Organizations

-Instructor: Kevan Hall, CEO & Author
+Instructor: Kevan Hall, (CEO, Author & Speaker)

 The first challenge that Kevan discusses in this course is how to manage people across distance, in multiple locations, with limited face-to-face time.
+Post that, he covers how to interpret and manage cultural differences.

-He then covers how to interpret and manage cultural differences.
-Kevan also discusses how to plan for and create a successful communication pipeline across different regions and time zones.
+Kevan even discusses how to plan for and create a successful communication pipeline across different regions and time zones.
 He discusses the challenge of navigating and managing a more complex global “matrixed” operating environment.
 Kevan concludes with advice on how leaders can systematically improve their global leadership approach.

-Leading Global Expansion
+Course: Leading Global Expansion

 Instructors: Anil Gupta (Leading Expert on Strategy, Entrepreneurship, and AI in Business)